7 Ways to Onboard Contractors Easier and Faster

 Narrowing down your pool of talent is the first half of the battle.
 More people than ever before are working independently, but that’s not necessarily helpful to you unless you know where to look to find the talent you want.

 Many companies today use marketplace platforms as part of their recruiting strategy.
-These platforms allow you to connect directly with independent online, eliminating the need for a third party like a consulting company or staffing firm.
+These platforms allow you to connect directly with independents online, eliminating the need for a third party like a consulting company or staffing firm.
 Talent fills out a profile, and then they can apply to or be matched with positions at your company that fit their skill set.
 You can then evaluate candidates and engage the right person for the job.

-Using a marketplace to find talent is a great first step in the onboarding process, because it shows independent talent that you know what you’re doing.
-Many highly-skilled independents use marketplaces to find work and connect with top companies.
+Using a marketplace to find talent is a great first step in the onboarding process because it shows independent talent that you know what you’re doing.
+Many highly skilled independents use marketplaces to find work and connect with top companies.
 And, marketplaces can help you reduce onboarding time, sourcing costs, and compliance risk.

 2. Automate as Much as Possible

 No one likes paperwork, so do your best to avoid it if you can.
 So much of the onboarding process today can be automated, so take advantage of software and tools that have those capabilities.
 Payment, engagement documentation, and background checks can often be done online through self-service portal.
-This means talent cna get these important tasks checked off quickly and managers on your end can review this information easily, as soon as it is done.
+This means talent can get these important tasks checked off quickly and managers on your end can review this information easily, as soon as it is done.

 3. Follow Compliance Rules